We want the rail network to be designed with the needs of families in mind. Our priorities are:

 We support the Campaign for Level Boarding to introduce a rolling programme of platform improvements, low floor trains with extendable gap fillers, and to agree to a target of 2040 to achieve level boarding across the rail network.

-Level boarding means that children and parents can board independently without further help (including for example young children pushing their bike), or fear of someone or something falling between the train and platform.
+Level boarding means that children and parents can board independently without further help or fear of someone or something falling between the train and platform.